motivatedwig-art/tg_arbitrage/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details

 ## Support

-For support, please contact [your-contact-info] or create an issue in the repository.
+For support, please open an issue on GitHub or contact the development team.

 ## Disclaimer

-This bot is for educational and informational purposes only.
-Cryptocurrency trading involves risk, and you should never invest more than you can afford to lose.
-Always do your own research before making trading decisions.
+This tool is for educational and informational purposes only.
+Cryptocurrency trading involves significant risk.
+Always do your own research and never invest more than you can afford to lose.